Local uniqueness of the Black String with small circle size

 \subsection{An application of the contraction mapping theorem}

 In this section, we conclude the proof of \cref{theorem:main-uniqueness}.
-So far, we have shown two things: (1) we showed in \cref{subsection:a-priori-estimate} that any solution $\psi$ to the non-linear equation \cref{equation:psi-equation} must satisfy a certain smallness estimate; (2) taking together the results from \cref{subsection:linear-operator,subsection:nonlinear-terms}, we have that the map $\mathscr{NL}^{-1}$ is a contraction on a small ball around $0$.
-Roughly speaking, fixed points correspond to solutions of \cref{equation:psi-equation}.
+So far, we have shown two things: (1) we showed in \cref{subsection:a-priori-estimate} that any solution $\psi$ to the non-linear equation \cref{equation:psi-equation} must satisfy a certain smallness estimate; (2) taking together the results from \cref{subsection:linear-operator,subsection:nonlinear-terms}, we have that the map $\mathscr{L}^{-1}p\mathscr{N}$ is a contraction on a small ball around $0$, where $p$ is the $L^2$-orthogonal projection onto mean zero functions.
+Fixed points correspond to solutions of \cref{equation:psi-equation}.
 We already know that $\psi=0$ solves the equation, so taking everything together we will find that $\psi=0$ is the \emph{unique} solution, proving the claim.